Salamo Arouch: Deportation to Auschwitz-Birkenau and coerced boxing

 In 1943, Arouch and his family were transported by boxcar and interned in German Nazi Auschwitz-Birkenau concentration camp in present-day Poland.
 They arrived on May 15, 1943.
 In Auschwitz, where Arouch was tagged prisoner 136954, he said the commander sought boxers among the newly interned and, once assured of Arouch's abilities, set him to twice- or thrice-weekly boxing matches against other prisoners.

 According to Arouch, he was undefeated at Auschwitz, though two matches he was forced to fight while recovering from dysentery ended in draws.
 Lodged with the other fighters forced to participate in these matches and paid in extra food or lighter work, Salamo fought 208 matches in his estimation, knowing that prisoners who lost would be sent to the gas chamber or shot.
 Fights generally lasted until one fighter went down or the Nazis got tired of watching.
 Arouch claimed he weighed about 135 pounds and often fought much larger men.
 Once, he finished off a 250-pound opponent in only 18 seconds.

-Transfer to Bergen-Belson and liberation by the Allies
+Transfer to Bergen-Belsen and liberation by the Allies

 Though Arouch survived the war, being released from Auschwitz on January 17, 1945, his parents and siblings did not.
-In 1945, he was transferred to Bergen-Belsen, where he worked performing slave labor until the allies liberated the camp.
+In 1945, he was transferred to Bergen-Belsen, where he worked performing slave labour until the allies liberated the camp.